 While not all alternative ideas were accepted, there was a fresh perspective that was imputed into the discussion that provided the feel of a strategic consultation rather than an “order taker” experience.

-We didn’t know then but what we would find out over the course of time is that this assertiveness is common in the “Slavic culture” and is present in almost all of the people we would interact with going forward.
+We didn’t know then but what we would find out over the course of time is that this assertiveness is common in the “Slavic culture.”

-This one characteristic about this region, I believe, is one of the fundamental strengths, differentiators and reasons why we put our focus on expanding our presence in Eastern Europe and had so much success not only engaging with resources in Ukraine but buoyed our commitment to set up an Ascendix office there.
+This one characteristic of this region is one of the fundamental strengths, differentiators, and reasons why we put our focus on expanding our presence in Eastern Europe and had so much success engaging with local resources.

 Facts and stats about IT outsourcing to Ukraine:

 - 75% of European countries hire software developers from Ukraine

 - 40,000+ new tech specialists yearly